votingworks/vxsuite/README.md

 Verify your account has sudo privileges by running `sudo whoami` in the terminal.
 You should see `root`.

-Next create an SSH key following the
+Next, create an SSH key following the
 [github guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 You will need to add the key to your github account.